-Omega-3 fatty acids are probably one of the best known nutrients today.
-They play an important role in every stage of your life, and their benefits are backed by lots of great research.
+Omega-3 fatty acids are probably one of the best-known nutrients today.
+They play a major role in every stage of your life, and their benefits are backed by lots of great research.

 EPA (Eicosapentaenoic acid), and DHA (docosahexaenoic acid) come from fish.
 These two fatty acids are important for cardiovascular health; brain health and development; and good eyes and eyesight.

-Fish are high in DHA and EPA because they eat alga that contain Omega-3 ALA (alpha-linolenic acid).
+Fish are high in DHA and EPA because they eat alga that contains omega-3 ALA (alpha-linolenic acid).
 Fish convert the ALA to DHA and EPA, which then gets stored in their bodies.
 If you eat fish, voilà, you also consume their DHA and EPA.
 But if you're a vegetarian what can you do?

-"Studies have shown that women whose diet is high in omega-3 fats have a lower risk for developing breast cancer."
+"Studies have shown that women whose diet is high in omega-3 fats have a lower risk of developing breast cancer."